Maryana Bezuhla

+Early life and education

 Maryana Bezuhla was born in Kyiv on 17 May 1988.

-She graduated from the First Medical Faculty of the A. A. Bogomolets National Medical University with a degree in General Medicine and the Ukrainian Military Medical Academy in the direction of General Practice - Family Medicine.
+Bezuhla graduated from the First Medical Faculty of the Bogomolets National Medical University with a degree in General Medicine and the Ukrainian Military Medical Academy in the direction of General Practice – Family Medicine.
 She completed an internship at the US Department of State, where, following the course, she received a specialization in organization and management of healthcare.